Privacy & cookies

 Where appropriate, we use encryption or other security measures which we deem appropriate to protect your information.
 We also review our security procedures periodically to consider appropriate new technology and updated methods.
 But, despite our reasonable efforts, no security measure can ever be perfect or impenetrable.

-Please contact our Data Protection Officer if you would like further information in this area.
+Please contact our Data Protection Manager if you would like further information in this area.

 How long we keep your information